danielbodnar/awesome-stars/README.md

 - [pubkey/rxdb](https://github.com/pubkey/rxdb) - A fast, local first, reactive Database for JavaScript Applications https://rxdb.info/
 - [torodb/stampede](https://github.com/torodb/stampede) - The ToroDB solution to provide better analytics on top of MongoDB and make it easier to migrate from MongoDB to SQL

+## notion

+- [duolingo/metasearch](https://github.com/duolingo/metasearch) - Search aggregator for Slack, Google Docs, GitHub, and more :mag:
+- [Dashibase/lotion](https://github.com/Dashibase/lotion) - An open-source Notion UI built with Vue 3
+- [webclipper/web-clipper](https://github.com/webclipper/web-clipper) - For Notion,OneNote,Bear,Yuque,Joplin。Clip anything to anywhere
+- [siyuan-note/siyuan](https://github.com/siyuan-note/siyuan) - A privacy-first, self-hosted, fully open source personal knowledge management software, written in typescript and golang.
+- [TypeCellOS/BlockNote](https://github.com/TypeCellOS/BlockNote) - A React Rich Text Editor that's block-based (Notion style) and extensible.
+Built on top of Prosemirror and Tiptap.
+- [apitable/apitable](https://github.com/apitable/apitable) - 🚀🎉📚 APITable, an API-oriented low-code platform for building collaborative apps and better than all other Airtable open-source alternatives.
+- [toeverything/AFFiNE](https://github.com/toeverything/AFFiNE) - There can be more than Notion and Miro.
+AFFiNE(pronounced [ə‘fain]) is a next-gen knowledge base that brings planning, sorting and creating all together.
+Privacy first, open-source, customizable and r
+- [mattermost/focalboard](https://github.com/mattermost/focalboard) - Focalboard is an open source, self-hosted alternative to Trello, Notion, and Asana.
+- [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - AppFlowy is an open-source alternative to Notion.
+You are in charge of your data and customizations.
+Built with Flutter and Rust.

 ## npm

 - [sezna/nps](https://github.com/sezna/nps) - NPM Package Scripts -- All the benefits of npm scripts without the cost of a bloated package.json and limits of json